rsksmart/rsk-powhsm/ledger/README.md

 # powHSM Ledger Nano S apps

-There are three ledger apps, all of them targeted for running on a Ledger Nano S with a 1.3.1 firmware.
+There are two ledger apps, both of them targeted for running on a Ledger Nano S with a 1.3.1 firmware.

 - UI: this is the modified 1.3.1 UI with a nonblocking behavior to allow the device to run uninterruptedly without human interaction.
 It is essentially the RSK version of the Ledger Nano S User Interface which can be loaded as a specific application - it can be used to personalize most generic parts of the user experience.
 This version also modifies the onboarding process to reflect RSK needs.
 Modified UIs display a warning at boot time to let you know whether you're running a certified version.
 This application shall be installed in Recovery mode.
 Find the source code under `ledger/src/ui`.

 - Signer: this is the main app that implements the signing and authorization logic for powHSM.
 It is intended to be used alongside the UI.
 Find the source code under `ledger/src/signer`.

-- Certificate signer: this is a simple signer app, used only for the purpose of authorising Signer builds.
-It is intended for use with the default (i.e., factory) UI.
-Even though it hasn't been tested, this app should also be runnable on newer firmware.
-Find the source code under `ledger/src/signer-certificate`.

 There exists also an x86 implementation of the _Signer_ component, which we call TCPSigner, that we use to smoke test, fuzz (see [the fuzzing documentation](./fuzz/README.md) for details) and debug & test new features on before we jump onto testing on a physical device.
 With the exception of fuzzing, this component creates a TCP/IP server that serves the purpose of enabling the otherwise USB-based interactions with a given client.